sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/11-basic-test-exercise.md

 Now do below tasks:

-1. Mask last 3 digits of the mobile number
+1. Mask last 3 digits of the mobile number.
-2. Mask middle of 5 numbers of the account
+2. Mask middle of 5 numbers of the account.
-3. Mask last 8 digit of atm card number
+3. Mask last 8 digit of atm card number.
-4. Mask starting 4 digits and last 4 digits of aadhar number
+4. Mask starting 4 digits and last 4 digits of aadhar number.

 ### Question 5

-Print below pattern using repeat function
+Print below pattern using repeat function:

 ```
      $